OpenSlides/openslides-manage-service/README.md

     $ docker-compose rm

+It is also possible to use Docker Swarm instead of Docker Compose for bigger setups.
+Let us know if this is interesting for you.

 ## Configuration of the generated YAML file

-The setup command generates also a YAML file (default filename: `docker-compose.yml`).
+The setup command generates also a YAML file (default filename: `docker-compose.yml`) with the container configuration for all services.
 This step can be configured with a YAML formated config file.
-E. g. run:
+E. g. to get a customized YAML file run:

     $ ./openslides setup --config my-config.yml .

-See [pkg/setup/default-config.yml] for syntax and defaults.
+See the [default config](pkg/setup/default-config.yml) for syntax and defaults.

 ## Development